-A detox program is the first stage of treatment for addiction.
-During this phase, people go through withdrawal as their bodies rid themselves of the substance.
+What can you expect during an outpatient suboxone detox program?
+Outpatient Suboxone detox is the first phase of addiction treatment, so the first thing you can expect during detox is they will start to experience often very painful withdrawal symptoms as their bodies rid themselves of the substance.
+To assist people who have an addiction to heroin or opioids is administered detox drugs, like Suboxone, to help relieve some of these painful symptoms.
 Potential withdrawal symptoms vary widely depending on the drug.
 Suboxone is a medication often administered to help people through the withdrawal process.
 These are some of the main things to expect when you receive Suboxone detox services.

-Suboxone is used in cases of opioid dependence.
+Suboxone is used in cases of heroin and opioid dependence.
 In some cases, it’s prescribed only for the detox process; in others, it’s recommended for long-term use.
-That said, there are some risks to Suboxone use.
+With that said, there are some risks to Suboxone use.
 It can be addictive, and it can also have a withdrawal process of its own.
-Knowing what to expect can help mitigate the risk factors.
+That is why knowing what to expect can help mitigate the risk factors of detoxing from heroin and opioid dependence with Suboxone.

 The Most Important Things to Know About Suboxone Detox Services

-Suboxone is most commonly prescribed for heroin addicts, but it can also be used for other opioid dependence issues.
-The goal is to assist with withdrawal and recovery.
-Suboxone was originally developed to provide heroin addicts with an accessible recovery regimen that could be more easily adhered to than other treatment methods.
+Suboxone is most commonly prescribed for detox to heroin addicts, but it is also be used for other opioid dependence addicts as well.
+The goal is to assist with withdrawal symptoms and recovery.
+Suboxone was originally developed to provide heroin and opiate addicts with an accessible recovery regimen that could be more easily adhered to than other traditional addiction treatment methods and options.

-The medication will initially be administered underneath your tongue.
-It tends to come in the form of either a sublingual film or tablet.
-If you take Suboxone for long-term maintenance, you might receive it as a buccal film that would be applied to the interior of your cheek.
+The medication (Suboxone) will initially be administered underneath your tongue and only after the addict has started feeling the effects of withdrawal.
+It tends to come in the form of either a sublingual film or a tablet.
+If you take Suboxone for long-term maintenance, you might receive it as a buccal film.
+It would be applied to the interior of your cheek or as directed by a medical professional.

 Suboxone combines two drugs typically used in heroin treatment: naloxone and buprenorphine.
-Buprenorphine is an opioid that can mimic the effects of heroin and satisfy cravings, while naloxone blocks the receptors for heroin use in the body.
+Buprenorphine is an opioid that can mimic the effects of heroin and satisfy cravings, while naloxone blocks the receptors for heroin use in the body giving the user a better chance of obtaining long term sobriety.

-This combination means that Suboxone helps satisfy cravings for heroin.
+This combination means that Suboxone helps satisfy cravings for heroin and opiates.
 It doesn’t produce the same euphoria and “high” as heroin, so the chances of mental dependence are lower.
-Rather than being a full opioid agonist, it combines opioid agonist and opioid antagonist properties, meaning that it’s less habit-forming than methadone or heroin.
-The risk of overdose tends to be low.
+Rather than being a full opioid agonist, it combines opioid agonist and opioid antagonist properties, meaning that it’s less habit-forming than methadone or heroin if used under the direction of a medical professional.
+The risk of overdose tends to be low and this is why it is a commonly used drug for heroin and opiate detox programs.

 Who Detoxes With Suboxone?

-Suboxone is most effective when prescribed to moderate and heavy heroin users.
-It can be used in abstinence maintenance when taken in decreasing doses over a period of time.
-Studies show that Suboxone has maximum benefits when taken alongside therapy and counseling.
+Suboxone is most effective when prescribed to moderate and heavy heroin or opiate users.
+It can be used in abstinence maintenance when taken in decreasing doses over a period of time, which will be determined by your doctor.
+Studies show that Suboxone has maximum benefits when taken alongside addiction therapy and dependence counseling.

-With that said, Suboxone treatment isn’t the best option for everybody.
+With that said, Suboxone treatment is the best option for heroin and opiate addicts who want to break free from this painful addiction.

 - They cannot do an inpatient detox, and so they need to give themselves a detox treatment at home